Adaptive-treed bandits: Tree-armed bandits

-We have thus defined the set \(\mathcal B\) of boxes we will use to partition \(X,\) and the distribution \(\pi\) over \(X\) we will take as uniform.
+We have thus defined the set $\mathcal B$ of boxes we will use to partition $X$, and the distribution $\pi$ over $X$ we will take as uniform.
 We note that for continuum-armed bandits, these definitions agree with those given above.

+In the following, we will also wish to sample from $\pi$; in the case of continuum-armed bandits this is easy, as $\pi$ is the uniform distribution.
+More generally, we will assume that $\pi$ can be easily sampled from; note that we can always generate an approximate sample by random descent of the trees $\mathcal T_i$.
+Typically we will expect the $\sigma$-algebra $\mathcal E$ to be fine enough to define this sample to our satisfaction, but if not, we allow any sample satisfying \eqref{eq:pi-def}.\vadjust{\goodbreak}

-We now move onto the definition of the index \(I_t.\) For each active box \(B,\) \(I_t(B)\) will be based on the empirical mean of past rewards \(Y_s\) associated with arms \(x_s\) in \(B.\) To ensure this is an upper bound for the maximum reward over \(B,\) we will add two additional terms: one to correct for the stochastic error associated with estimating the mean reward, and one to bound the difference between mean and maximum.
+We now move onto the definition of the index $I_t$.
+For each active box $B$, $I_t(B)$ will be based on the empirical mean of past rewards $Y_s$ associated with arms $x_s$ in $B$.
+To ensure this is an upper bound for the maximum reward over $B$, we will add two additional terms: one to correct for the stochastic error associated with estimating the mean reward, and one to bound the difference between mean and maximum.

-Suppose that at time \(t,\) we select the active box \(B_t,\) drawing \(x_t\) from the distribution \(\pi \mid B_t.\) For any box \(B,\) we will say \(B\) was {\em hit} at time \(t\) if \(x_t \in B \subseteq B_t.\) Let \(n_t(B)\) be the number of times \(s \le t\) at which \(B\) was hit, and if \(n_t(B) > 0,\) let \(\mu_t(B)\) be the corresponding average reward.
-For fixed \(\mu,\) we note that \(\mu_t(B)\) is an unbiased estimate of
+Suppose that at time $t$, we select the active box $B_t$, drawing $x_t$ from the distribution $\pi\mid B_t$.
+For any box $B$, we will say $B$ was \emph{hit} at time $t$ if $x_t \in B \subseteq B_t$.
+Let $n_t(B)$ be the number of times $s \le t$ at which $B$ was hit, and if $n_t(B) > 0$, let $\mu_t(B)$ be the corresponding average reward.
+For fixed $\mu$, we note that $\mu_t(B)$ is an unbiased estimate of

-the expected reward on \(B\) under \(\pi.\)
+the expected reward on $B$ under $\pi$.

-To bound the error in this estimate, we next define a confidence radius \(r_t(B),\) chosen so that \(\abs{\mu_t(B) - \mu(B)} \le r_t(B)\) with high probability.
-We first fix an error probability \(\varepsilon \in (0,1),\) which will control the accuracy of our bound; we will show that our results on the regret hold with probability \(1 - \varepsilon.\)
+To bound the error in this estimate, we next define a confidence radius $r_t(B)$, chosen so that $\llvert \mu_t(B) - \mu(B)\rrvert \le r_t(B)$ with high probability.
+We first fix an error probability $\varepsilon\in(0,1)$, which will control the accuracy of our bound; we will show that our results on the regret hold with probability $1 - \varepsilon$.

-For any box \(B = \prod_{i=1}^p U_i,\) we then let \(d(B)\) denote the {\em depth} of \(B,\) the maximum depth of any \(U_i\) in its corresponding tree \(\mathcal T_i,\) and define the constant
+For any box $B = \prod_{i=1}^p U_i$, we then let $d(B)$ denote the \emph{depth} of $B$, the maximum depth of any $U_i$ in its corresponding tree $\mathcal T_i$, and define the constant

-We also set \(\tau = 4\varepsilon^{-1},\) and then define the confidence radius
+We also set $\tau= 4\varepsilon^{-1}$, and then define the confidence radius

-To conclude the definition of the index \(I_t(B),\) we will need a term bounding the difference between the mean and maximum reward on \(B.\) This term will depend on a constant \(\gamma \in (0, 1),\) which we will call the {\em quality}, a notion we inherit from \citet{slivkins_multi-armed_2011}.
+To conclude the definition of the index $I_t(B)$, we will need a term bounding the difference between the mean and maximum reward on $B$.
+This term will depend on a constant $\gamma\in(0, 1)$ called the \emph{quality}, a concept we inherit from Slivkins \cite{slivkins_multi-armed_2011}.